rsmaxwell/pyrunner/README.md

 ## AttachLogger( logger : [IMyRunnerLogger](runnerlogger.pas) );

-Specifies a class containing a callback where [Runner](runner.pas) will send log records including standard output from the python process
+Specifies a class containing a callback where [Runner](runner.pas) will send log records including standard output from the python process.

+It is not an error if this call is omitted, in which case log data will not be written anywhere.

 ## CreateArray( field : AnsiString; var ErrorMessage : AnsiString ) : integer;